AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/overview.md

 ## Using this tutorial

-In each lesson, I call out the primary audience, either Data Architects or Data Engineers.
-Since this is an introductory level tutorial, you should easily be able to complete the tasks for both roles.
+This tutorial combines tasks for both Data Engineers and Data Architects.
+Since this is an introductory-level tutorial, you should easily be able to complete the tasks for both roles.
+In each lesson, I call out the primary audience&mdash;Data Architects, Data Engineers, or both roles.
+Because many of the lessons build on what was implemented in earlier lessons, you should move through the lessons in order.
+I will call out which lessons can be skipped.
 Of course, if you want to, you could also tag team the tutorial with a colleague in the other role.

-And Data Engineers, you only need to complete Lessons 1-9 and then you can skip ahead to lesson 12.
+Try to stick to the names assigned to various elements in the tutorial, as they are constantly referred to by these names.
+However, there are a few high level containers that you may want to customize the names in case there are multiple people at your organization taking this tutorial.
+For example, you may want to name the product profile "Luma Tutorial Platform - Fred Bean" instead of just "Luma Tutorial Platform."

 If you get stuck, try re-reading the instructions first, and then use the "Log an Issue" link on the top right of each page to contact me.